 Co-owner Patrick Taverna with business partners Mario Di Ienno and Gerald Diffey, are trying to do things a little differently in Carlton North.

-The trio took over what was called The Fruit Shed and re-opened as St Clement’s.
-Di Ienno and Diffey own Gerald’s Bar right next door and took the opportunity to create a daytime community hub with a strong emphasis on local produce.
+The trio took over what was called The Fruit Shed and re-opened as St Clements Green Grocer.
+Di Ienno and Diffey, who own Gerald’s Bar right next door, saw the opening and took the opportunity to create a daytime community hub with a strong emphasis on local produce.

-Much of the fruit and vegetables on the shelves sit in wooden wine boxes and are provided by the wholesaler who sells to Gerald’s kitchen.
+Much of the fruit and vegetables on the shelves sit in wooden wine boxes and are provided by the wholesaler who sells to Gerald’s.
 Keep scanning the small room – with handwritten produce information on torn pieces of cardboard, elegant lighting and a bare corrugated iron ceiling – and you’ll also find apples hand-picked by Ennio Merli in Merricks or organic grapefruit from Yea.
-With a focus on seasonal produce, availability can often change.
-But for St Clement's its all about nurturing the community by providing quality and honest produce.
+With a focus on seasonal produce, availability can often change, but for St Clements its all about nurturing the community by providing quality and honest produce.